takuto-okuno-riken/mtess/README.md

 <img src="data/gsdgm1.jpg">
 </div>
 As you see in this result, VAR group surrogate data (cell number 7,8) shows higher MTESS than original data (cell number 1-6).
-This means group surrogate data will be the representative and centroid of the group of original time-series data.
+Based on hierarchical clustering and force weight effect graph, group surrogate data will be the representative and centroid of the group of original time-series data.

 ##
 <b>Demo4</b><br>